DarussalamTech/aims_prj/wp-content/plugins/wp-survey-and-quiz-tool/readme.txt

 * Added labels to the pie charts
 * Added ability to change likert scale
-* Added option to choose which role is required to admin WPSQT
+* Added option to choose which role is required to admin Aims Assesment Tool
 * Added limit to one submission per WP user
 * Fixed survey result deleting
 * Changed the text of the next button to 'Submit' if on the last section